What Not To Feed Your Pet

 Chocolate contains a pretty powerful natural stimulant called theobromine (a derivative of methylxanthine) – something that can cause serious damage to a dog’s heart and nervous system.

-In short, chocolate is a toxin to dogs and should be avoided at all costs.
-For more detailed info on just how much chocolate can cause your dog harm, check out our recent article on chocolate and dogs.
+In short, when it comes to our pets, chocolate is a toxin to dogs and should be avoided at all costs.

 If your dog is small or medium-sized, eating any amount of chocolate could potentially cause harm.
 See the vet for help immediately.